Eschatologue/CM_wiki/docs/class/bard/skald.md

 Dwarves often include *Skalds* to bolster their army ranks and they can be found swinging battleaxe in one hand and songs or poetries on their lips.

 ### Level 3: Bardic Warrior

-In your desire to stand amongst the heroes of legend you have learned to fight, giving you the following benefits:

-***Proficiencies.*** You gain proficiency with Martial weapons and training with Shields and Medium Armour.
+In your desire to stand amongst the heroes of legend you have learned to fight.
+You gain proficiency with Martial weapons and training with Shields and Medium Armour.
 You can also use your weapon or shield as a spellcasting focus for Bard spells.

-***Hit Points.*** Your Hit Point Maximum increases by 3, and it increases by 1 whenever you gain another Bard level.

 ### Level 3: Ode of Fury